- I

 These two lumps were then tested, and sadly, both came back as malignant cancerous tumours.
 Formally, Lexi's diagnosis is of intraductal papillary mammary carcinomas, which I have been told is a rarer type of mammary cancer in cats that usually affects older female cats.

-And I will, of course, supply as many photos of her loving life as possible.
-Thank you.
+As ever, I will, of course, supply as many photos of Lexi loving life and being herself as possible.

 Thank you,